maryjess/jessica-mary/README.md

 ### Guide

-1. Clone the code from GitHub by running:
+* Clone the code from GitHub by running:
 ```
 git clone https://github.com/maryjess/jessica-mary.git
 ```

-1. Update the necessary dependencies
+* Update the necessary dependencies
 ```
 npm install
 ```
-1. Run `npm start` on terminal
+* Run `npm start` on terminal.
-1. If any browser did not start, open [this port](http://localhost:3000/).
+* If any browser did not start, open [this port](http://localhost:3000/).

-1. Congrats, you've opened my website on your local machine 🎉
+Congrats, you've opened my website on your local machine 🎉